lamplightdev/aeon/README.md

-# aeon
+# Aeon

-> A lean date picker that can be used anywhere
+> A lightweight date picker built with web components that can be used anywhere

 - **No dependencies** - a standalone vanilla JS web component
 - **Lightweight** - 5kb gzipped